CCT-token/compiler-compiler-technology/README.md

 **The compiler compiler source grammar definition language rule:**
  (element ::= identAlt | alternative | identMiss | iteration | action
  )
-*defines non-terminal element as an alternative of non-terminals on the right side of rule definition separated by '|'.
+*defines non-terminal element as an alternative of non-terminals on the right side of
-The alternative is BNF extension similar to iteration extension; it is used in cases when non-terminal on the left side
+rule definition separated by '|'.
+The alternative is BNF extension similar to
+iteration extension; it is used in cases when non-terminal on the left side of
-of rule definition can be one of non-terminals from the right side.*
+rule definition can be one of non-terminals from the right side.*
-***Note, that, e.g., rule
+Note, that, e.g., rule
       (alternativeExample ::= A | B | C | Z )
       is equivalent to rules
       (alternativeExample ::= A )
       (alternativeExample ::= B )
       (alternativeExample ::= C )
-      (alternativeExample ::= Z )***
+      (alternativeExample ::= Z )

 **The compiler compiler source grammar definition language rule:**
  (action ::= integerToken '=' { stringToken } '='
  )
-*defines non-terminal action as an integerToken followed by terminal '=' followed by iteration of stringToken
+*defines non-terminal action as an integerToken followed by terminal '=',
-followed by terminal '='.
-Here integerToken and stringToken are another compiler compiler source grammar
+followed by iteration of stringToken followed by terminal '='.
+Here integerToken
+and stringToken are another Compiler Compiler Source Grammar Definition Language
-definition language reserved key words similar to identifier. integerToken defines token that holds integer value.
+reserved key words similar to identifier. integerToken defines token that holds
-stringToken defines token that holds string literal value as an arbitrary sequence of any characters enclosed with
+integer value. stringToken defines token that holds string literal value as an
-double quotes, i.e., ".*
+arbitrary sequence of any characters enclosed with double quotes, i.e., ".*

 **The compiler compiler source grammar definition language rule:**
  (actions ::= '=' { action } '='